A slow thaw in frozen US-Iran relations has led to booming oil exports

 Recent data from the Central Bank of Iran (CBI) show as Iran's economy experienced a notable growth rate of 6.2% in spring (March 21-June 21), this remarkable quarterly expansion – the highest in the past two years – is primarily attributed to the recent political changes, the significant increase in production and exports of oil as well as natural gas and gas condensate.

-Notably, the oil sector achieved an impressive growth rate of 16.4% y/y during the period, about five times more than what it registered in last year’s spring (1.9%).
-The overall GDP growth witnessed about a three-fold year-on-year rise.
+Notably, the oil sector achieved an impressive growth rate of 16.4% year on year during the period, about five times more than what it registered in last year’s spring (1.9%).
+The overall GDP growth witnessed about a three-fold y/y rise.

 Dutch disease